-10 Grievance Redress Mechanism
+10. Grievance Redress Mechanism

-- A grievance redress mechanism (GRM) is a set of arrangements that enable resident communities, employees, and other affected stakeholders to raise grievances with the project and seek redress when they perceive a negative impact arising from the project's activities. - It is a key way to mitigate, manage, and resolve potential or realized negative impacts, as well as fulfill obligations under international human rights law and contribute to positive relations with communities and employees. - A GRM is an important tool that enables Project Implementation Units (PIUs) to learn about and resolve concerns before they escalate.
+- A grievance redress mechanism (GRM) is a set of arrangements, as outlined in the NRPB's GRM, that enable resident communities, employees, and other affected stakeholders to raise grievances with the project and seek redress when they perceive a negative impact arising from the project's activities. - It is a key way to mitigate, manage, and resolve potential or realized negative impacts, as well as fulfill obligations under international human rights law and contribute to positive relations with communities and employees. - A GRM is an important tool that enables Project Implementation Units (PIUs) to learn about and resolve concerns before they escalate.
 GRMs should permit a peaceful and timely resolution of problems, assuring stakeholders that their concerns have been heard and that the institutionalized mechanism will yield a fair and impartial outcome.

+10.1.
 Project Grievance Procedures and Communication